eTextile/VTT/README.md

 ## About The project
 The VTT project is a therapeutic e-Textile device to entertain and comfort people living with dementia, stress and anxiety.
-It uses the multi-touch [eTextile-Synthetizer](https://github.com/eTextile/synth/) technologie with a suitable **audio transducer**, **audio amplifier** and **rechargeable battery pack** to explore a therapeutic application that aim to calm and comfort people living with disabilitys.
+It uses the multi-touch [eTextile-Synthetizer](https://github.com/eTextile/synth/) technologie with a suitable **audio transducer**, **audio amplifier** and **rechargeable battery pack** to create a Vibro-tactile Textile that aim to calm and comfort users.

 ## Components benchmark
-We have been evaluating vibrotactile transducers to identify a solution with a good power consumption vs vibrotactile feedback efficiency.
-Thus to improve the vibrotactile feedback quality by using this type of device instead of traditional DC motors.
-Through this evaluation we also have selected the most efficient resonator material to amplify and transmit generated low frequencies.
+We have been evaluating vibrotactile transducers to identify the best solution regarding power consumption and vibrotactile feedback efficiency.
+Thus to improve the vibrotactile feedback quality traditionally made with small DC motors.
+Through this evaluation we have also selected an efficient resonator material to amplify and transmit generated low frequencies.
+The battery pack have been chosen for a long autonomy and rechargeable property.

 ## Selected parts
 - [Audio Transducer](./docs/docs/Exciter_bodyshaker_20w_4ohm.jpg) : bodyshaker exciter 20W 4ohm